godotengine/godot-docs/classes/class_canvasitem.rst

 :ref:`TextureFilter<enum_CanvasItem_TextureFilter>` **TEXTURE_FILTER_LINEAR** = ``2``

-The texture filter blends between the nearest four pixels.
-Use this for most cases where you want to avoid a pixelated style.
+The texture filter blends between the nearest 4 pixels.
+This makes the texture look smooth from up close, and grainy from a distance (due to mipmaps not being sampled).

 .. _class_CanvasItem_constant_TEXTURE_FILTER_NEAREST_WITH_MIPMAPS: